volcano-sh/volcano/doc/design/queue_api.md

 ### Scheduler Cache

 Scheduler Cache periodically fetches all Node/Pod/Queue information in the cluster from API server.
-That inforamtion will only be stored in memory and not persisted on disk.
+That information will only be stored in memory and not persisted on disk.

 It provides two interfaces `Run()` and `Dump()`